markfaulk350/SkidsteerCameraStick/README.md

 # SkidsteerCameraStick

 # Todo
-* Save Project Files to Github
+* Double check the relay wiring
 * Create a chart with net classes on Github and trace widths for each component.
 Make it clean and easy to reference, then import into kicad net classes
-* Double check that the screw terminals are facing the right way and the pads are in the right order
+* Double check that the screw terminals are facing the right way
-* Find the correct screw terminal for the battery input to the PCB
 * Order Ferrules to crimp wires for screw terminals
-* Maybe switch to 2oz copper PCB for thinner traces
+* Switch to 2oz copper PCB for thinner 12v traces
-* Update the Components list to include the diodes, fuses, screw terminals, Ferrules, etc.
+* Still need a master switch for the whole thing at the battery

 ## Links